Opting for weight-loss surgery is not an easy choice, but

 During gastric bypass, a small stomach pouch is created by stapling an area that holds no more than 1-2 ounces of solid food or liquid.
 A Y-shaped section of the small intestine is then attached to the pouch to allow food to bypass the rest of the stomach and the first part of the intestines.
 The other end of the small intestine is reconnected to the intestinal tract.

 With gastric bypass, the body can no longer tolerate many foods that are high in saturated fat, sugar or starch—the kinds often found in commercially processed food items.
-The key to successful after-care is the commitment to a lifetime behavior modification and maintenance plan, which includes a structured food plan and exercise regimen, plus regular follow-up with medical, nutritional and support group resources.
+The key to successful after-care is the commitment to a lifetime behavior modification and maintenance plan, which includes a structured food plan and exercise regimen, plus regular follow-up with medical, nutritional, exercise and support group resources.